Property Management Business Plan

 Revenue and Cost Drivers

 As with most services, labor expenses will be key cost drivers.
 [Founder’s Name] and property managers will earn a competitive base salary.
-Ongoing marketing expenditures are also notable cost drivers for [Company Name].
+Ongoing marketing expenditures are also notable cost drivers for [Property Management Business Name].

 Capital Requirements and Use of Funds

-[Company Name] is seeking a total funding of $210,000 of debt capital to open its firm.
-The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses and working capital.
+[Property Management Business Name] is seeking a total funding of $210,000 of debt capital to open its firm.
+The capital will be used for funding capital expenditures and location build-out, hiring initial employees, marketing expenses, and working capital.

 Specifically, these funds will be used as follows: